FOURTH SUNDAY AFTER THE EPIPHANY GOSPEL MT.8.23 THE FRIDAY MEDITATION

 At that time, Jesus entered into the boat, and his disciples followed him: And behold a great tempest arose in the sea, so that the boat was covered with waves, but he was asleep.
 And they came to him, and awaked him, saying: "Lord, save us, we perish."
 And Jesus saith to them: "Why are you fearful, O ye of little faith?"
 Then rising up, he commanded the winds, and the sea, and there came a great calm.
 But the men wondered, saying: "What manner of man is this, for the winds and the sea obey him?"

-Why the Tempest arose when Christ slept in the ship.
-And while, he suffer it to be so great, that the ship was like to drown
+FridayOf the other point, Why Chriſt suffered the Tempest to be so great that the ship was like to drown.

 Christ suffered the Tempest to be so great, that we may; learn never to diffide, and and distrust in the providence, and vigilance of God over us, though the danger be never so great, and God seem to sleep in our aide never so long.

 As there is nothing please a carnal father better, then to have his child confident in him; So there is nothing that please God our heavenly father better, then that we his children should be confident in him ; it is a sign we have the spirit of children, if with confidence, we can say unto God Abba, that, is to say father, it is a sign we are true children, and not bastards or base.

 Saint Paul biddeth us, in no case to loose our confidence in God; and addeth this reason, for it hath, say he, a great remuneration or reward with God: he saith not a remuneration, or reward, as it is said of diverse other other things, that pleaſe God well; but a great remuneration, which is seldom used in the Scripture of any other thing, to show that it pleaseth God extraordinary well.